Monday, 26 January 2026

 He was born, along with his twin brother, at the Memorial Hospital in Maleny, Queensland, the son of George Thomas Connors and Grace Olive Brown.
 The family was living at Wootha, just outside Maleny at the time.
 His father George was working as a "milker" on various dairy farms, placing the family in the practical, hands-on rhythm of dairy farm life.

-Shortly after the birth of Bede and his twin brother, Reginald, the Connors family moved south to the Beaudesert district where father George managed dairy farms for a prominent land-owning family. s was a step into more structured, supervisory farm work while still rooted in the dairy industry.
+Shortly after the birth of Bede and his twin brother, Reginald, the Connors family moved south to the Beaudesert district where father George managed dairy farms for a prominent land-owning family.
+This was a step into more structured, supervisory farm work while still rooted in the dairy industry.
 When Bede was around 10 years old, the family moved again - this time to the town of Gympie, where Bede spent the rest of his childhood and teenage years during the 1930s

 He was one of eleven children born to George and Grace.
 While only nine survived infancy, Bede still grew up in a bustling household with four sisters and four brothers, including his twin.
 In large families like this, faith and family life often worked hand-in-hand: shared values, shared responsibilities, and a sense of steady care for one another.